liuxiabing/learngit/readme.txt

 333333
 444444
-Git tracks first changes and second changes. creating a new branch is quick.
+Git tracks first changes and second changes. creating a new branch is quick¡£